 History and etymolo...

-Beryllium sensitisation (BeS) is a process where individuals exposed to beryllium dust form a hypersensitivity reaction to it.
+Beryllium sensitisation (BeS) is a process whereby individuals exposed to beryllium dust develop a hypersensitivity reaction to it.
 A sizeable proportion of these individuals can progress to chronic beryllium lung disease with ongoing exposure.

 Bifid or forked ribs are uncommon.
 They are thought to occur in ~0.2% of the population and there may be a female as well as right-sided predilection 2.